-Refinancing your home may not be your favorite thing on your “to-do” list to tackle, but the fact is that it may be the most impactful.
-Refinancing to a more favorable term or lower interest rate can save significant amounts of money over the life of your loan.
-Or, changing your financing can free up the cash you may need in pressing situations, like renovations, college tuition or unplanned home repairs.
+Refinancing your home may not be your favorite thing on your to-do list to tackle, but the fact is that it may be the most impactful.
+Mortgage refinancing to a more favorable term or lower interest rate can save a significant amount of money over the life of your loan.
+Or changing your financing can free up the cash you may need in pressing situations, like renovations, college tuition, or unplanned home repairs.

 Steps to Refinancing Your Mortgage

 Congratulations!
 You’ve evaluated your finances and want to make improvements to reach your goals.
 Before beginning the mortgage refinance process, it is important to do your research.
 There are many steps involved to make sure you have a smooth and successful experience.
 Start by pre-qualifying for your home refinance loan.
 Simply fill out the pre-qualification form online and a licensed loan officer will contact you within 24 hours.

 Here are seven steps you need to take to refinance your house:

 Pre-qualification determines your ability to repay a refinance loan based on information you provide.
 Your assets and income are reviewed to establish the maximum loan amount you can afford and how much you may be able to borrow.

 Your credit score is not the only factor in getting approved for a mortgage refinance, but it is an important part of determining what you will be able to qualify for.

 Check your own credit score before meeting with a lender.